Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Relays and Cooperative Methods

-As an extreme case study, the relay itself can be considered to be an \emph{untrusted} user, where the relay node acts both as an eavesdropper and a helper, i.e., the eavesdropper is co-located with the relay node.
+As a pessimistic assumption, the relay itself can be considered to be an \emph{untrusted} user that acts both as an eavesdropper and a helper, i.e., the eavesdropper is co-located with the relay node as shown in Fig.~\ref{fig_Trusted_UntrustedRelays}.
 The source desires to use the relay to communicate with the destination, but at the same time intends to shield the message from the relay.
-This group of model was first studied in \cite{Oohama_Capacity07} for the general relay channel.
-Coding problems of the relay-wiretap channel are studied under the assumption that some of transmitted messages are confidential to the relay, and deterministic and stochastic rate regions are explicitly derived in \cite{He_Cooperation10,He_Equivocation07,He_role08}, which show that the cooperation from the untrusted relay is still essential for achieving a non-zero secrecy rate.
-In \cite{He_Cooperation10}, for the general untrusted relay channel which can be described as $p(Y,Y_r|X,X_r)$ with $X,X_r$ being the input from the source and the relay, respectively, and $Y,Y_r$ being the signals received by the relay and destination, respectively, the following achievable region of rate pairs $(R_1,R_e)$ is derived:
+This type of model was first studied in \cite{Oohama_Capacity07} for the general relay channel.
+Coding problems associated with the relay-wiretap channel are studied under the assumption that some of transmitted messages are confidential to the relay, and deterministic and stochastic rate regions are explicitly derived in \cite{He_Cooperation10,He_Two-Hop09,He_role08}, which showed that cooperation from the untrusted relay is still essential for achieving a non-zero secrecy rate.
+In \cite{He_Cooperation10}, an achievable region of rate pairs $(R_1,R_e)$ was derived for the general untrusted relay channel.

-Based on this region, the cooperation of an untrusted relay node is found to be beneficial for a specific model where there is an orthogonal link in the second hop.
-A more symmetric case is discussed in \cite{Ekrem_Secrecy08}, where both the source and the relay send their own private messages while keeping them secret from the destination.
+Based on this region, the cooperation of an untrusted relay node was found to be beneficial for a specific model where there is an orthogonal link in the second hop.
+Cooperative relay broadcast channels are discussed in \cite{Ekrem_Secrecy08}, where the users are untrusted but not malicious.
+In such scenarios, users are willing to help each other, but would not be allowed to decode each other's message.
 Assuming a half-duplex amplify-and-forward protocol, another effective countermeasure in this case is to have the destination jam the relay while it is receiving data from the source.
 This intentional interference can then be subtracted out by the destination from the signal it receives via the relay.